FoI

 Hyssop

-Botanical name: Hyssopus officinalis Family: Lamiaceae (Mint family)
+Botanical name: Dracocephalum officinale Family: Lamiaceae (Mint family)

-Hyssop is a herbaceous plant native to Southern Europe, the Middle East, and the region surrounding the Caspian Sea.
 Hyssop is a brightly colored subshrub that is 1-2 ft tall.
 The stem is woody at the base, from which grow a number of straight branches.
 Its leaves are lanceshaped, dark green in colour, 2-2.5 cm long.
 During the summer, the plant produces bunches of pink, blue, or, more rarely, white fragrant flowers.
 Flower clusters are 3-7-flowered, forming spike-like inflorescence.
 Flowers are short-stalked, bluish to purple, nearly 1 cm long, upper lip 2-lobed, lowers 3-lobed, stamens distinctly protruding.
 These give rise to small oblong achenes.
 The plant is commonly used by beekeepers to produce a rich and aromatic honey.
 Herb hyssop leaves are used as an aromatic condiment.
+Hyssop is native to Europe, Mediterranean, Iran.
+It is widely cultivated in Kashmir and naturalized in Lahaul-Spiti.

 Medicinal uses: As a medicinal herb, hyssop has soothing, expectorant, and cough suppressant properties.
 The plant also includes the chemicals thujone and phenol, which give it antiseptic properties.